-Restore All Western States Lands!
+Restore All Western States’ Lands!

-The Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States…” This is the section in the Constitution that gives them the power to dispose (extinguish) of title to the public lands.
+“The Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States…” This is the clause in the Constitution that gives Congress [not the Executive Branch without a Congressional Act] the power to dispose (extinguish) of title to the public lands.

-Elected officials at the state and federal levels, shall begin the process of restoring the millions of acres of Arizona land now under federal jurisdiction.
+Elected officials at the state and federal levels, shall begin the process of restoring the millions of acres of Arizona Land now under usurped federal jurisdiction.

 *I believe that we must take the lead in several areas

-The decision was critical as it referred to Hawaii’s Enabling Act and the agreement between the people of the State of Hawaii and the US government at statehood.
-The land was not restored to the State, it always had it.
+The decision was critical as it referred to Hawaii’s Enabling Act and the agreement between the people of the State of Hawaii and the US Government at statehood.
+The land was not restored to the State, it always had it!

 We’d be able to decide within our own state government agencies just where we can mine, harvest forests, improve lands for recreation and open other areas to be used for same.

-One of the largest benefits would be to remove the federal government’s control of our states’ future and of ours as well.
+One of the largest benefits would be to remove the Federal Government’s control of our state’s future, and of ours, as well!

-We have rights, and we must exercise them.
-We’ve seen how the federal government has treated US when it comes to defending our border.
-This issue is only the first step in restoring to us our state’s sovereignty and rights.
+We have rights, and we must exercise them!
+We’ve seen how the Federal Government has treated US when it comes to defending our border.
+This issue is only the first step in restoring to us our State’s Sovereignty and Rights!

-One of the most unsubstantiated arguments opponents try to use against the Transfer of Public Lands is that “we can’t afford to manage our own lands”.
+One of the most unsubstantiated arguments opponents try to use against the Transfer of Public Lands is that “we can’t afford to manage our own lands.”
 They point to the cost of managing wild fires, keeping parks open, etc.

-Take three minutes today and look up YOUR state on the Office of Natural Resources own Revenue Statistics website and see just how much they are gaining from managing our lands, and why they don’t want to allow us to manage our own lands for the health, safety and welfare of our citizens and a constant steady source of income.
+Take three minutes today and look up YOUR State on the Office of Natural Resources’ own Revenue Statistics website, and see just how much they are gaining from managing our lands, and why they don’t want to allow us to manage our own lands for the health, safety and welfare of our citizens, and a constant steady source of income.

-The increase in revenues we attain is substantial, but the Liberty we gain by Removing the Federal Government from our Lands and restoring our Sovereignty is Priceless.
+The increase in revenues we attain is substantial, but the Liberty we gain by Removing the Federal Government from our Lands and restoring our Sovereignty, is Priceless!